momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 Duck Roll’s effectiveness heavily depends on the map.

 ### Count Jump [1.6 Climb only]
-Done by first gaining speed with a Prestrafe then Double Ducking (or Duck Rolling) to gain more speed in the air with Airstrafes, then finally Bhop upon landing.
+Done by first gaining speed with a Prestrafe then Double Ducking (or Duck Rolling) to gain more speed in the air with Airstrafes, then finally bhop upon landing.
 It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and must be timed just like a Bhop.
-Optimized Count Jumps give the best distance of any jump on flat ground.
+This is also sometimes called a **Count Jump**.
+Optimized Count Jumps give the best distance of any jump on 1.6 Climb (assuming flat ground)

 {{< hint info >}}
-The Bhop done in the Count Jump does not have any jump-land penalties placed on it meaning the amount of speed taken away by imperfect Bhops is more forgiving.
+The bhop done in the Count Jump does not have any stamina penalties placed on it.
 It's as if the player just ran and then jumped!
-The Bhop speed cap is still checked but you won't be able to reach 300 speed unless you're doing very good strafing with 2 or more Double Ducks.
+The bhop speed cap is still checked but you won't be able to reach 300 speed unless you're doing very good strafing with 2 or more Double Ducks
 {{</hint>}}